-By July 6, 2011 we received 616 catch cards for the 1,072 cards issued for the Koocanusa bull trout fishery.
-We found technical violations on 83 cards (13.5%).
-This is an increase over the previous year but for the most part showed that most anglers understood the procedure for correctly filling out the catch card.
-The vast majority of the violations continue to be combinations of not notching card for fish kept and not signing the catch card.
-There were no violations for Koocanusa anglers that were considered serious.
+By July 1, 2012 we received 399 catch cards for the 780 cards issued for the Koocanusa bull trout fishery.
+We found technical violations on 65 cards (16.3%).
+This was another increase over the previous year but showed that most anglers understood the procedure and correctly filled out the catch card.
+All of the violations were combinations of not notching card for harvested bull trout (48%), not signing the catch card (37%) or both (15%).
 All violations were submitted to Region One enforcement division for follow-up.